riya-meghnani/Project-Management-Dashboard/README.md

 ## Overview
 The Project Management Dashboard is a web application that provides functionality to manage projects and tasks.

+## Prerequisites
+Make sure you are using Node.js version 18 or later.

 ## Installation
 To set up the project locally, follow these steps: